Back to Policies List

 • The student will be blocked from future enrollment.

 Please note that “Academic Probation” is a designation based on the criteria of this policy and may not be reflected on the student’s transcript.
-The designation “Academic Standing: Probation” on a student’s transcript is automatically placed by the Registrar if the student’s cumulative GPA drops below a 3.0.
+The designation “Academic Standing: Probation” on a student’s transcript is automatically placed by the Registrar if the student’s cumulative GPA drops below 3.0.
 Thus, students may be on academic probation without the designation on their transcript.

 Please see Academic Continuation, Probation, Dismissal, and Readmission - Graduate (NAU policy 100319) for further information.